factorhouse/cronut/README.md

 This flag is set at a global level and affects all scheduled jobs.
 Raise a PR if you want to intermingle concurrency.

-If you disable concurrent ob execution ensure you understand Quartz Misfire options and remember to set `org.quartz.jobStore.misfireThreshold=[some ms value]` in your quartz.properties file.
+If you disable concurrent job execution ensure you understand Quartz Misfire options and remember to set `org.quartz.jobStore.misfireThreshold=[some ms value]` in your quartz.properties file.
 See Quartz documentation for more information.

 See our test-resources/config.edn and test-resources/org/quartz/quartz.properties for examples.